DUI Lawyer in San Bernardino

 DUI is defined as driving under the influence of alcohol and/or drugs, typically proven by a breath test or blood test.
 If this test shows a blood alcohol concentration of .08% or greater, the driver is considered to be “under the influence.”
 Drivers can still face DUI charges, however, if field sobriety tests and other conduct shows that their abilities are impaired – even if they are under the legal limit.

-The technical issues involved in DUI cases can make them difficult to defend, but San Bernardino DUI attorney Dennis Kuntz is up to the challenge.
+The technical issues involved in DUI cases can make them difficult to defend, but San Bernardino criminal defense attorney Dennis Kuntz is up to the challenge.
 He knows how to look for mistakes and misconduct that could turn an “open-and-shut” case in a defendant’s favor.

 The following may open the door to an effective DUI defense: